Tales of a Hunter Valley virgin

+After we get the fire started and get all toasty, Mr. LML and I head to Bodega for a much needed meal.
 As we head down into the restaurant, we’re immediately seated and brought a bottle of the resort’s own Brokenwood Pinot Noir.
 If this is a preview of the quality of wine to come, I’m excited!

 Now, a quick read through the menu and we decide on the Chef d’Hote menu, and we are not let down.
 These pictures will certainly make your mouth water!

 When I wake on Saturday morning, I realise Mr. LML has disappeared.
 It’s only after I get ready to head to breakfast that he wanders through the door to inform me that he’s been out exploring the property and making friends with the local wildlife.